 Attendance at CWC KC is measured by the number of minutes per day a student is at school.
-Much of CWCKC's state funding is based on the number of minutes each day students are in school.
+Attendance is defined as students' physical presence in the school building from 8:00 am- 3:30 pm.
+Citizens' state funding is based on the number of minutes each day students are in school.
 The school loses funding for every absence - even if the absence is excused.
 For these reasons, it is imperative that families take attendance seriously.
 Each student's quarterly progress report will report the total minutes of school missed as a result of late arrivals, early pickups and absences, and resulting attendance rate.

-When a student will miss a day of school, a parent or guardian must inform the school, either by calling the front desk or contacting the student's teacher.
+When a student will miss a day of school, a parent or guardian must inform the school, either by calling the front desk or emailing the school (elementary.attendance@cwckansascity.org or middle.attendance@cwckansascity.org).
 Students who are absent more than three (3) consecutive days because of illness must provide a doctor's note upon return to school.

-NOTE: CWCKC understands that sometimes life interferes with the best-laid plans to get students to school.
-We encourage parents or guardians who are struggling to get their students to school to contact the Director of Student Services for support.
+NOTE: Citizens understands that sometimes life interferes with the best-laid plans to get students to school.
+We encourage parents or guardians who are struggling to get their students to school to contact the Director of Student Services (Johanna Chambers, johanna.chambers@cwckansascity.org) for support.
 There are families who have offered to assist with transportation and other resources to provide help.